LSST-TVSSC/LSST-TVSSC.github.io/README.md

-# TVS SC website, based on html5up Prologue template
+# TVS SC website,

-Prologue by HTML5 UP
+based on Prologue by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)